rakib91221/ComfyUI-INT8-Fast/README.md

 ---

 Pre-quantized checkpoints were recommended for most architectures, but on-the-fly quantization with ConvRot is better in all cases.
 However, ConvRot is also a little slower, so these prequantized models are still useful.
+Avoid using INT8 Tensorwise models.

 **Shoutout to [vistralis](https://huggingface.co/vistralis) for these:**